All motifs

 Red · 2012

-Till we were dead and gone buried; check the pulse and come back swearing it's the same
+'Til we were dead and gone and buried Check the pulse and come back swearin' it's the same

 The darkest use of the resurrection motif, the relationship refuses to die but the return is delusion rather than triumph.
 Check the pulse and come back swearing it's the same is the performance of resurrection: the love is dead but the participants repeat the ritual of return.